What Are the Two Main Structures That Compose Each Nephron?

 The Renal Corpuscle: The Filtration Hub

 The process of filtration begins when blood pressure forces water, ions, and small molecules through the thin walls of the glomerular capillaries.
 This filtration occurs across three layers: the endothelium of the capillaries, the basement membrane, and the podocytes (specialized cells in Bowman’s capsule).
-Which means together, these layers act as a selective barrier, allowing waste and excess substances to pass while retaining larger molecules like proteins and blood cells.
+Together, these layers act as a selective barrier, allowing waste and excess substances to pass while retaining larger molecules like proteins and blood cells.
 The resulting fluid, called glomerular filtrate, enters the Bowman’s capsule and moves into the renal tubule for further processing.

 The Renal Tubule: The Processing Pathway